 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'What is family planning operation?', 'Can family planning pills terminate pregnancy?', 'Does family planning bring down fertility?', 'Does family planning stop menstruation?', 'Is family planning allowed in Islam?' and 'Does family planning cause weight gain?'.
+FAQs from users: 'What tips should a woman follow who wants to get pregnant?', 'What is family planning operation?', 'Can family planning pills terminate pregnancy?', 'Does family planning bring down fertility?', 'Does family planning stop menstruation?', 'Is family planning allowed in Islam?' and 'Does family planning cause weight gain?'.